 HOT NOW!
-Rohit Shetty Confirms His Next With Ranveer Singh Has A Connection With Junior NTR's Temper
+Rohit Shetty's Next With Ranveer Singh Has A Connection With Junior NTR's Temper

-Ever since Rohit Shetty and Ranveer Singh collaborated on an ad film last year, there were talks about the two teaming up for a film.
+Ever since Rohit Shetty and Ranveer Singh collaborated for an ad film last year, there were talks about the two teaming up for a film.
 Soon, Ranveer's fans were in for a pleasant surprise when Rohit himself confirmed that a film with the 'Befikre' actor is indeed in the pipeline.

 Speculations were rife that the actor-director duo might team up for the remake of the hit Telugu film, Temper starring Junior NTR.
 And now, we have all the details on the same straight from the horse's mouth.
 Read on to know more...